Warren Feeney: Welling United

 On 14 March 2022, a day after the departure of Peter Taylor, Feeney was appointed manager of Welling United.
 Feeney left the club in June 2023, amid rumours linking him to the vacant Glentoran job.

 Glentoran

 He was announced as Glentoran's new manager on 5 June 2023.
 Whilst Glentoran manager he gave a senior debut to his son George.
 He left the club by mutual consent on 15 March 2024.

 Weymouth

 On 17 December 2024, Feeney was appointed manager of National League South bottom side Weymouth.
 He got the club to place second from bottom but successive losses has led Weymouth to fall back to bottom.
 Feeney's first win as Weymouth manager came on 1 February 2025, in a 5–1 home victory against his former club, Welling United.

 He was relegated with Weymouth on 5 April 2025.
 He also won the 2024–25 Dorset Senior Cup with Weymouth.

 He left the club on 26 August 2025.

+Hanoi

+On 6 October 2025, Feeney joined Harry Kewell (who became Hanoi's manager) as an assistant manager at V.League 1 club Hanoi.

+Sligo Rovers

+On 31 July 2026, it was announced that Feeney had joined League of Ireland Premier Division side Sligo Rovers as assistant manager to newly appointed manager Darren Purse, who he had played with during his playing career.